lazylarry/node-env/README.md

 ## Deploying to Stackato

     stackato push -n --reset --as 'node-env'
-## Wayne Deploy with logs again, and again, and again TEST
+## Wayne Deploy with logs again, and again, and again, and again TEST